Steellow/fuel_consumption_tracker/README.md

 - message on main page if not enough logs
 - settings tile total fuel box watcher
 - text field indigo color on dark mode
+- tries to calculate consumption before you have 2 logs?
+- if min and max odo are the same, answer is InfinityL

 ### HIFI